Fear of success. It feels like an oxymoron, doesn’t it? Doesn’t everyone want to be successful in some way?

 Believe it or not, there is actually evidence that people have a tendency to disrupt their own work efforts precisely when they’re in peak operating mode.
 According to researchers at Indiana University, who used two sets of control groups – one self-described “early risers” and the other “night owls – to determine how people responded to stress.
 They found that the early morning group purposefully made excuses to downplay their abilities in the morning time, as opposed to doing so at nighttime, when mental faculties are lower.
 The same was true for the night owl group, who self-handicapped themselves in the evenings by claiming things like fatigue or inadequate resources, even though many of those slights were imagined.

 Why did they do that?
-Researchers concluded that humans have a tendency to sabotage their own success to protect their own ego; when the pressure is on to perform, in other words, we will begin to make excuses as to why we won’t succeed to protect ourselves against the genuine possibility of failure.
+Researchers concluded that humans have a tendency to sabotage their own success to protect their ego; in other words, when the pressure is on to perform, we will begin to make excuses as to why we won’t succeed to protect ourselves against the genuine possibility of failure or maybe even just the fear of failure.
 Instead of trying to force subjects to work at off-peak hours – morning people working at night and vice versa – the study advocated working through the feelings of self-sabotage that were so apparent in the subjects.
+That explains a bit of why we have the fear of success.

 The unfortunate reality is that it’s when we tend to be most aware of our own imminent success that we start to disrupt it from the inside out.
 It’s not, as so many of us believe when we’re trying to work through a foggy brain and actual sub-optimal conditions that we are hindered, but when our minds are clear, and we have no excuse not to succeed.